Cal Jennings

-Cal Jennings (born May 17, 1997) is an American professional soccer player who plays as a forward for Charleston Battery in the USL Championship.
+Cal Jennings (born May 17, 1997) is an American professional soccer player who plays as a forward for Sacramento Republic in the USL Championship.

 Early life and college

 Born in Atlanta, Georgia, Jennings attended Roswell High School where he played two seasons for the school's soccer team.
 He also spent a season with U.S. Soccer Development Academy club Georgia United.

 After graduating high school, Jennings enrolled at the University of Central Florida and joined the UCF Knights college soccer team.
 He made his debut on August 26, 2016, against the Grand Canyon Antelopes.
 He scored his first and only goal of his freshman season on October 8 against the Memphis Tigers in a 2–3 defeat.
 During the 2017 season, Jennings scored 7 goals in 16 matches.
 The next season, Jennings had a breakout season, scoring 20 goals and starting all 18 matches for the Knights.
 He ended the season tied as the NCAA Division I top-scorer.

 During his final season with the Knights, Jennings scored 18 goals in 20 matches, earning several individual accolades.
 He was named a semifinalist for the Hermann Trophy for the 2019 season.